Travel, experience, conserve with

 Jump to main menu

-Witness and capture the incredible diversity of wildlife that Costa Rica has to offer with leading wildlife photographers Nick Garbutt and Alex Hyde as we explore both the Pacific and Caribbean sides of this exceptional country.
+Witness and photograph the incredible diversity of wildlife that Costa Rica has to offer with leading wildlife photographers Nick Garbutt and Alex Hyde as we explore the Caribbean regions of this exceptional country.

-We should have excellent sightings of primates, other mammals, a variety of birds, reptiles, frogs, invertebrates and much more.
-Travelling with Nick and Alex as part of a small group, the extensive itinerary allows plenty of opportunity to use a number of different photographic techniques and practical demonstrations to capture the huge diversity of flora and fauna.
-These techniques will include night photography, macro photography and the use of photographic hides.
+On this Costa Rica photography tour we should have excellent sightings of primates, other mammals, a variety of beautiful birds, reptiles, frogs, invertebrates and much more.
+Travelling with professional photographers Nick and Alex as part of a small group, this workshop itinerary allows plenty of opportunity to use a number of different photographic skills and practical demonstrations to capture the huge diversity of flora and fauna.
+These techniques will include night photography and different methods of macro photography.

-We have selected the finest locations and accommodations to showcase the very best that Costa Rica has to offer: high quality, not just in terms of their standard, but also the wildlife sightings and photographic opportunities they can provide.
+We have selected the finest locations and accommodations to showcase the very best that the Caribbean side of Costa Rica has to offer: high quality, not just in terms of their standard, but also the wildlife sightings and photo opportunities they can provide.

 Typical Itinerary